 LEBANON, Tenn. – Cumberland women’s soccer coach Brian Davies announced the hiring of Scott Davidson as the team’s new full-time assistant coach, effective immediately.

-LEBANON, Tenn. – Cumberland ended the 2014 season ranked sixth in the NAIA Women’s Soccer Coaches’ Postseason Top 25 Poll, the national office announced Wednesday.
+LEBANON, Tenn. – Cumberland women’s soccer finished the 2017 season ranked 21st in the NAIA Postseason Coaches’ Top 25 Poll released late Wednesday by the national office.